rmbolger/Posh-IBWAPI/README.md

 ## Release/Stable

-The [latest release version](https://www.powershellgallery.com/packages/Posh-IBWAPI/3.0.0) can found in the PowerShell Gallery.
-Installing from the gallery requires the PowerShellGet module which is installed by default on Windows 10 or later and all versions of PowerShell Core.
-See [Getting Started with the Gallery](https://www.powershellgallery.com/) for instructions on earlier OSes.
-Zip/Tar versions can also be downloaded from the [GitHub releases page](https://github.com/rmbolger/Posh-IBWAPI/releases).
+The latest release version can found in the [PowerShell Gallery](https://www.powershellgallery.com/packages/Posh-IBWAPI) or the [GitHub releases page](https://github.com/rmbolger/Posh-IBWAPI/releases).
+Installing from the gallery is easiest using `Install-Module` from the PowerShellGet module.
+See [Installing PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) if you don't already have it installed.

 ```powershell
 # install for all users (requires elevated privs)